Don’t Have Air Conditioning? 9 Clever Tricks to Stay Cool This Summer

 Fill a bowl or shallow bucket with cold water, and take your feet for a dive.
 Cue a cartoonish sizzle…

-Be cautious, though, warns Maryalene LaPonsie of Money Talks News.
+Be cautious, though.
 Start with cool tap water, and add some ice if you need the boost.
 Going too cold too fast could be painful, even if it sounds refreshing.

 While you’re hitting pulse points, try running cold water or holding a cold, wet towel over your wrists, the back of your neck or forehead.

 This is actually a thing, and it’s much cheaper than an air conditioning unit!